mikependon/RepoDB/RepoDb.Documents/documentation.md

   - **ExecuteNonQueryAsync**
   - **ExecuteScalar**

-## Expression Tree

-TODO:

 ## Query Operation

 This operation is used to query a data from the database and returns an `IEnumerable<TEntity>` object.
 Below are the parameters.

   -- **where** - an expression to used to filter the data.
-  -- **transaction** - a transaction object to used when querying a data.
+  -- **transaction** - the transaction object to be used when querying a data.
-  -- **top** - a value used to return certain number of rows from the database.
+  -- **top** - the value used to return certain number of rows from the database.
-  -- **orderBy** - a list of fields to be used to sort the data during querying.
+  -- **orderBy** - the list of fields to be used to sort the data during querying.
-  -- **cacheKey** - a key of the cache to check.
+  -- **cacheKey** - the key of the cache to check.

 Below is a sample on how to query a data.
 ```